Dental Dentures Malta Treatment (Options & Prices)

 How do I take care of my dentures?

-Over time, your dentures will need to be relined or remade due to normal wear or a change in the shape of your mouth.
+Over time, your set will need to be relined or remade due to normal wear or a change in the shape of your mouth.
 Bone and gum ridges can shrink, causing your jaws to meet differently.
-Loose dentures can cause health problems, including sores and infections, not to mention discomfort.
+Loose-fitting false teeth can cause health problems, including sores and infections, not to mention discomfort.
 A loose or ill-fitting denture can also make eating and talking more difficult.
 It is important to replace worn or poorly fitting dentures before they cause problems.

 How often should I see my dentist?